Monika-81/padel-pals/README.md

 #### **Add play event**
 <details>
-To add a play event the user has the same choices as with adding a post, by chosing to add at the play event list or by chosing to add an event from the dropdown menu.
-Their are two topics to chose from, 'Team' or 'Player.
-The form requires that the uset specifies a location, a description of the event as well as to fil out the date via a calander and the time via a seperate field.
+To add a play event the user has the same choices as with adding a post, by choosing to add at the play event list or by chosing to add an event from the dropdown menu.
+There are two topics to chose from, 'Team' or 'Player.
+The form requires that the user specifies a location, a description of the event as well as to fill out the date via a calander and the time via a seperate field.
 All five fields are required before the user can create a post.
 If the user submits a form with incorrect input, they get an error message that displays what went wrong.
-If the post was created successfully, the user is redirected to the homepage where they get confirmation that the post has been submitted both by a message and by seeing their post at the top of th recently added posts.
+If the post was created successfully, the user is redirected to the homepage where they get confirmation that the post has been submitted both by a message and by seeing their post at the top of the recently added posts.
 (The choices how to add a play event post and the messages are the same as when the player adds a regular forum post, see reference images above).

 <br>